ds-praveenkumar/sparkify/README.md

 ## Project Folder Description

 `Sparkify.ipnyb`: This files contains all the code related to this project.
-`.PNG`: These files contains the plots for Data Exploration
+`.PNG`: These files contains the plots for Data Exploration.
+`final_dataset.CSV`: This file contains the cleaned data with features and target Column as `label`.

 ## Findings